shaffex/shaffex.github.io/README.md

 ### Step 1: Add Swift Package and import Magic UI framework

-To start using Magic UI in your Swift project, the first step is to add Swift Package and import the MagicUiFramework.
+To start using Magic UI in your Swift project, the first step is to add Swift Package and import the `MagicUiFramework`.
 This framework provides all the necessary classes and methods to create and render dynamic UI components based on XML.

 #### Add this Swift Package:
 ```
 https://gitlab.com/magicui/magicui-framework-beta.git (will be updated)
 ```
-#### Import 'MagicUiFramework' into your SwiftUI file:
+#### Import `MagicUiFramework` into your SwiftUI file:
 ```swift
 import MagicUiFramework
 ```